InnerView-Ultrasound/aio-setup/README.md

 For this guide, we'll assume that we have two domains where we would like to host two individual AIO instances.
 Let's call these domains `example1.com` and `example2.com`.
 Therefore, we create 2 VMs named `example1-com` and `example2-com`.

-1. Create one virtual machine for each instance that you need first.
-I recommend fully configuring each VM one at a time by following steps 1 through 3 in order, and naming each VM the same as the domain name that will be used to access it.
+We will set up each VM completely, one at a time, and then finish up by configuring our reverse proxy.
+Create one virtual machine for each instance that you need first.
+I recommend fully configuring each VM one at a time by following steps 1 through 3 in order.

+1. I recommend naming each VM the same as the domain name that will be used to access it.
 Assuming your physcial host is a barebones server without a desktop environment installed, the easiest way is to install QEMU/KVM + virt-install + virsh ([read more](https://wiki.debian.org/KVM)) and run this command (**on the physical host machine**):
     ```shell
     virt-install --virt-type kvm --name [YOUR-VM-NAME] --location http://deb.debian.org/debian/dists/bullseye/main/installer-amd64/ --os-variant debian11 --disk size=32 --memory 2048 --graphics none --console pty,target_type=serial --extra-args "console=ttyS0"
     ```